elan-ev/tobira/docs/docs/setup/auth/user/tobira-session.md

 ## Create sessions manually via `POST /~session`

-For more complex setups, you might want to create Tobira sessions manually and not from Tobira's login mechanism.
+For more complex setups, you might want to create Tobira sessions from an external script.
 That's what the `POST /~session` route is for.
 When Tobira receives such a request, it tries to authenticate the request and if that succeeds, a session is created.
 The authentication can be done via different means, configured as `auth.session.from_session_endpoint`: